it-at-m/opensource.muenchen.de/repositories.md

 To make our software easy to use, we want to publish as many artifacts based on the source code as possible, such as built packages, container images or Helm charts.

 * Container images, like our code, are built on GitHub and also made available in the `ghcr.io` registry (https://github.com/orgs/it-at-m/packages).
-  * In addition to the container images, we also provide [Helm Charts](https://github.com/it-at-m/helm-charts) for easy use in Kubernetes.
+  * In addition to the container images, we also offer [Helm Charts](https://github.com/it-at-m/helm-charts) on [artifacthub.io org=it-at-m](https://artifacthub.io/packages/search?org=it-at-m) for use in Kubernetes.
 * Java/Maven artifacts are published under the _groupId_ `en.muenchen` on [Maven Central](https://central.sonatype.com/search?q=de.muenchen).
 * NPM packages are published in the package scope [`@muenchen` on npmjs.org](https://www.npmjs.com/search?q=%40muenchen).